-Support that may be put into place

-- social skills groups, where we explicitly teach skills such as turn-taking, sharing, managing feelings. - 1:1 support with the class teacher or specific teaching assistant - ➤ 1:1 support with the Head Teacher - Use of social stories

-How will my child be included in activities outside the classroom including trips?

-- As an inclusive school, all children have access to the full range of opportunities that we provide. - All children are encouraged to take part in school trips and activities.
-Risk assessments are carried out and where necessary, procedures are put in place to enable all children to participate.

-How will Heytesbury prepare and support my child for joining the school or transferring to a new school?

-Starting in Reception

-- Children come into school for morning and afternoon visits in the summer term. - ➤ To support children with SEN, we hold 'transition meetings' in the summer term with the SENCo, class teacher, parents, representatives from the preschool setting and any other professionals who are supporting the child or family. - For the first few weeks of term, children attend part-time this may be extended for children with SEN or summer born children.

-Starting in another year group

-- Parents and children are encouraged to visit the school before starting.
-During this visit, parents will meet with the Head Teacher. - > To support children with SEN, parents may also meet with the SENCo before the child starts to discuss their needs. - Children may spend a morning or a day with their new class before they 'officially' join the school. - ➤ We liaise with your child's previous school to discuss strategies and support that has been effective in the past.
+Opportunities to talk with a class teacher, head-teacher or teaching assistant on a 1:1 to share any worries or concerns.
+Support that may be put into place social skills groups, where we explicitly teach skills such as turn-taking, sharing, managing feelings.
+1:1 support with the class teacher or specific teaching assistant 1:1 support with the Head Teacher Use of social stories How will my child As an inclusive school, all children have access to the full range of opportunities be included in that we provide. activities outside All children are encouraged to take part in school trips and activities.
+Risk the classroom assessments are carried out and where necessary, procedures are put in place including trips? to enable all children to participate.
+How will Starting in Reception Heytesbury Children come into school for morning and afternoon visits in the summer prepare and term. support my child To support children with SEN, we hold 'transition meetings' in the summer for joining the term with the SENCo, class teacher, parents, representatives from the preschool or school setting and any other professionals who are supporting the child or transferring to a family. new school?
+For the first few weeks of term, children attend part-time - this may be extended for children with SEN or summer born children.
+Starting in another year group Parents and children are encouraged to visit the school before starting.
+During this visit, parents will meet with the Head Teacher.
+To support children with SEN, parents may also meet with the SENCo before the child starts to discuss their needs.
+Children may spend a morning or a day with their new class before they 'officially' join the school.
+We liaise with your child's previous school to discuss strategies and support that has been effective in the past.
+Moving classes All children spend a day with their new class teacher.
+Where necessary, children with SEN make extra visits to their new classroom, are supported by social stories to prepare them for the changes ahead and where appropriate, may make a photobook of their new classroom, teacher, teaching assistant etc. Teachers have an allocated time to meet and share information and strategies for meeting the needs of all children.
+Transition to secondary school The SENCo meets with a member of the secondary school's SEN team to discuss learning and pastoral needs.
+All children spend time at the secondary school.

-Moving classes

-- All children spend a day with their new class teacher. - Where necessary, children with SEN make extra visits to their new classroom, are supported by social stories to prepare them for the changes ahead and where appropriate, may make a photobook of their new classroom, teacher, teaching assistant etc. - ➤ Teachers have an allocated time to meet and share information and strategies for meeting the needs of all children.

-Transition to secondary school

-- The SENCo meets with a member of the secondary school's SEN team to discuss learning and pastoral needs. - All children spend time at the secondary school.
 (In 2019, this will be 3 days.)
-Arrangements can be made for children with SEN to visit more often. - For children with Education, Health and Care Plans (EHCP), the secondary school SENCo will be invited to attend the year 5 transition annual review and/or the year 6 annual review.
+Arrangements can be made for children with SEN to visit more often.
+For children with Education, Health and Care Plans (EHCP), the secondary school SENCo will be invited to attend the year 5 transition annual review and/or the year 6 annual review.
+Moving to a new school We ensure that all relevant paperwork is forwarded to the new school.
+Where necessary, the SENCo will liaise with SENCo of the new school to ensure they are well informed of your child's individual needs.